If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-1. Rinse: Rinse the mouth guard in cool water.
+1. Rinse: Rinse the guard in cool water.

-3. Soak: Soak the mouth guard in the mixture for 15 minutes.
+3. Soak: Leave the guard in the mixture for 15 minutes.

 With Baking Soda and Vinegar